kalari499/kalari499.github.io/_posts/2019-08-03-HackTheBox-Lame.md

 ### Introduction

 Lame is a Linux box, difficulty Easy on HTB.
-It's the first box ever created on HTB and it's very easy (just like the name suggests)
+It is the first box ever created on HTB.

+Just like the name suggests, it is very easy, using old Samba exploit to get root shell directly.

 ### Initial Scan